 A floating processor is totally self-sufficient and may stay anchored near popular fishing zones until the storage holds are full of frozen fish.
 This can be weeks or months at a time.
 It also means that there are lots of jobs available, such as…

-Jobs on floating processors can be tedious, but are not very difficult.
+Jobs on floating processors can be tedious but are not very difficult.
 The paychecks will make you smile.
 It’s very cool to see what your seafood goes through before it reaches your dinner plate.

 If you want to earn your sea legs and you have a strong work ethic, then apply for a job on a floating processor.
 It will be a summer experience that you’ll never forget.
 It’s a great place to start your Alaskan adventure.

-In the Members Section of AlaskaJobFinder we provide you some proven tips and strategies for getting jobs on floating processors in Alaska.
+In the Members Section of AlaskaJobFinder we provide you with some proven tips and strategies for getting jobs on floating processors in Alaska.

-In the Members Section you will find detailed hiring information for each of Alaska’s floating processors.
+In the Members Section, you will find detailed hiring information for each of Alaska’s floating processors.
 Our detailed floating processor company profiles help you research Alaska’s floating processors before you apply.
 They all operate differently and it’s important to find one that appeals to you.

 Use AlaskaJobFinder to help your find your dream job.
 There are hundreds of open jobs right now.
 Simply click the button below to start your job search.